UK hits target: Gives at least 1 vaccine shot to 15 million

 Jockeying has already begun between those who want the measures lifted as soon as possible and those who fear moving too fast will lead to a resurgence of the virus.

 Britain got a head start on its vaccination effort in December, when it became the first country to authorize widespread use of a COVID-19 shot.
-It ranks behind only Israel, 71%, the Seychelles, 53%, and the United Arab Emirates, 50% in the percentage of people who have received one dose, according to data compiled by Oxford University.
+It ranks behind only Israel, 71%, the Seychelles, 53%, and the United Arab Emirates, 50% in the percentage of people who have received one dose, according to Oxford University.
 The U.S. is fifth at 15%.

-At the same time, rules that have closed schools, restaurants and nonessential shops in the U.K. are starting to pay off.
-The number of new infections, hospital admissions and deaths recorded over the past seven days have all dropped by more than 20% from the previous week, according to government figures.
+At the same time, coronavirus lockdown rules that have closed schools, restaurants and nonessential shops in the U.K. are starting to pay off.
+The number of new infections, hospital admissions and deaths recorded over the past seven days have all dropped by more than 20% from the previous week.

 When Johnson announced the lockdown, he said the government would review the measures in mid-February based on their success in controlling the pandemic and progress in the vaccination effort.
 Johnson’s first priority is to reopen schools, and he has promised to give schools two weeks notice to give teachers time to prepare for the return of students.

-The prime minister on Saturday applauded the vaccine rollout but urged people to be cautious.

-“We have still got infections running very high throughout the country — levels which last year we would have thought were really very high indeed — (and) still, sadly, a great many deaths in our hospitals,” he said during a visit to a vaccine manufacturing facility in northeastern England.
-“Although the number is beginning to come down, and perhaps starting to come down quite fast, we need to look at the data very, very hard.”

-Britain has reported over 117,000 virus-related deaths, the highest toll in Europe.
+Britain has reported over 117,000 virus-related deaths, the highest pandemic toll in Europe.

-Mark Harper, a member of Parliament from the ruling Conservative Party, last week warned the government against “moving the goalposts” for deciding when to ease the lockdown.
+Mark Harper, a member of Parliament from the ruling Conservative Party, has warned the government against “moving the goalposts” for deciding when to ease the lockdown.

-Johnson should start by reopening schools, then gradually lift other restrictions as more people are vaccinated, said Harper, who leads a group of about 70 lawmakers who have lobbied for the government to consider the negative economic and social impacts of the restrictions, along with the health benefits.
+Johnson should start by reopening schools, then gradually lift other restrictions as more people are vaccinated, said Harper, who leads about 70 lawmakers who have lobbied the government to consider the negative economic and social impacts of the restrictions along with the health benefits.

 “If you think about the restrictions that the government’s placed on everybody, they are the toughest set of restrictions that have ever been placed on the British people outside of the Second and First World Wars,” Harper told the BBC.
 “So it’s kind of just worth stepping back a bit and saying, ‘This isn’t normal, and it shouldn’t continue, frankly, for a moment longer than it’s absolutely necessary.’”